herronjo/joshiehttp/README.md

 [SSL](#ssl)

 # Running
-Create the directory /var/www/html, or edit the `'default'` configuration location to point to another folder that already exists.
+Create the directory C:\inetpub\html, or edit the `'default'` configuration location to point to another folder that already exists.

 Create `index.html` in that folder and put whatever you want in it.

-Run `./start.sh`
+Run `start.bat`

 # Creating new domains in main.conf
 The configuration file is a JSON file that contains the settings for every website you have running.
 If it's not found in there, the `'default'` configuration is used.